promanenko/gigaspaces-sbp-jekyll/xap-hot-deploy.markdown

 {%summary%}{%endsummary%}

+This tool allows business logic to be refreshed without any system downtime and data loss (hot deploy).
+See XAP documentation for details.
-Tool will restart all processing units defined by user.

-New files will be copied to the deploy folder.
-After that application will discover all processing units and restart them.
+The Tool will restart all processing units defined by the user.
+Old deployment files for specified pu's will be moved to a temporary folder.
+New files will be copied to the XAP deploy folder.
+After that the application will discover all processing units and restart them.

-# Stateful PU restart.
+# Stateful PU restart

-1. Tool discover all processing unit instances and identifies their space mode.
+1. The tool discovers all processing unit instances and identifies their Space mode.
-2. All backups restarted
+2. All backups are restarted (each instance in a separate thread).
-3. All primaries restarted.
-If 'double_restart' option enabled, primaries restarted twice to return to the original state.
+3. All primaries are restarted.
+If the `double_restart` option is enabled, primaries are restarted twice to return to the original state (one by one).
+Without this option, primary partitions  are  restarted one time (each instance in a separate thread).
+Use `double_restart` if all instances should be placed in the “original” vm.

+# Stateless PU restart

+- the tool discover all processing unit instances and restarts them (each instance in separate thread).

 # Build

-For build use:
+Source files (`xap-hot-redeploy` folder) can be located anywhere on your machine.

+Building the tool:

+{%highlight console%}
 mvn clean install
+{%endhighlight%}

 Note, that tests will be skipped in this case.
-How to build with tests see in Tests section.
+How to build with tests see in the [tests section](#1).

 # Run

-Copy jar(war) file with new classes to the xap-hot-redeploy folder.
+1. Copy new jar(war) files with new classes to the `xap-hot-redeploy` folder.
-Configure options in config.properties file.
+2. Configure options in `xap-hot-redeploy/config.properties` file.
-Run run.sh (run.bat) script.

-Parameters in config.properties file.
+3. Run `run.sh (run.bat)` script from xap-hot-redeploy folder.

+Runtime configuration `config.properties` file.

 {: .table   .table-condensed  .table-bordered}
 | Option                   | Optional/required | Default value                        | Description                                                                                                                         |